seemoo-lab/click-castor/README.md

   * `flooding/`: "stupid" flooding protocol (was used to compare performance with Xcastor).
   * `flow/`: flow generation and reconstruction
   * `neighbors/`: neighbor discovery and neighbor-to-neighbor authentication
-  * `ratelimiter`: prevents neighbors from flooding the network
+  * `ratelimiter/`: prevents neighbors from flooding the network
   * `routing/`: main code base: routing logic
   * `util/`: utility Elements